Sunday, March 23, 2025

 Friend: That’s awesome.
 You’ve definitely grown from it.
 I’m really excited to see how Fallen Rhythm turns out!

 Me: Thanks!
 I can’t wait to show you.
-It’s been a lot of work, but I’m proud of how it’s shaping up.
+It’s been a lot of work, but I’m proud of how it’s turning out.

 Friend: For sure.
-Hit me up if you need anything!
+Let me know if you need anything!

 Me: Will do.
 Talk soon!